michaelsevilla/pdsw15/docs/sc-rebuttal.md

 We agree that 1 client compiling with 1 MDS isn't interesting, but the point of Figure 9 is that Mantle can spread metadata across the MDSs in different ways.
 The interesting result is 3 clients don't saturate the system enough to make distribution worthwhile and that 5 clients with 3 MDSs is just as efficient as 4 or 5 clients.

-### 5. How does the MDS forward work?
-Why is there so much overhead?

-Forwards happen when a client requests metadata that the MDS doesn't have.
-The MDS forwards the request to the correct MDS and the client updates its cache so that it will contact the correct MDS in the future.
-If the subtrees are partitioned poorly across the MDS nodes (e.g., the root inode is on MDS1 and the rest are on MDS2), then path traversals incurr many forwards.

-### 6. Why does reproducibility prevent us from using error bars?
+### 5. Why does reproducibility prevent us from using error bars?

 You are correct, this will make our story stronger.
 We will add error bars in future revisions.